AledPeart/plant-base/TESTING.md

 * __Test__– Does the submit changes button sit correctly centered at the foot of the form?
 __Result__– The result was as expected.

-* __Test__– Do all the user input validation checks work correctly and the appropriate corresponding messages appear if any entry is blank?
-__Result__– The result was as expected.

 * __Test__–If a user does not enter valid URL are they prompted to do so and will the form not submit until one is entered?
 __Result__– The result was as expected.